 Ripping up carpet lets you assess the status of your subfloor.
-This will provide you with an opportunity for repairing damaged subfloor.
-Keep in mind that if a previous owner has installed low-quality carpet, this may signal problems underneath, particularly problems that are difficult to deal with, such as rot or mold.
+This will provide you with an opportunity for identifying and repairing damage to the subfloor.

-If you still feel, after reviewing your options, that installing carpet over existing carpet is the best route, here are some tips for that strategy:
+After reviewing these admonitions, if you still feel that installing carpet over the existing carpet is the best route for you, here are some tips for pursuing that strategy:

-- Keep It Temporary: At best, carpet-on-carpet is a short-term solution.
-So, if you are house-flipping or intending to stay in your home for a short while, this option may be for you.
-In fact, placing an area rug on carpeting is perfectly acceptable.
+At best, carpet-on-carpet should be a short-term solution.
+So, if you are house-flipping or intending to stay in your home for a only short while, this may be a viable option.
+In fact, placing an area rug on carpeting is also perfectly acceptable.

-- Using a Thin Underlayment: Thin plywood underlayment atop low-pile carpet is better than just putting the new carpet straight onto existing carpeting.
-The underlayment will a rigid base for the new carpet and a place to attach edge tack strips.
+Laying down a thin plywood underlayment atop the old low-pile carpet is better than just putting the new carpet straight onto existing carpeting.
+The underlayment will provide a rigid base for the new carpet and a place to attach edge tack strips.
 Make sure to securely nail the underlayment down to the subfloor through the old carpeting.